Dmoralesc01/Machine_Learning_Zoomcamp_David_Morales/Midterm Project: Student Academic Success Prediction/README.md

 ### Classification Task and Data Splits
 The fundamental challenge posed by this dataset is formulated as a three-category classification task, where the classes are characterized as 'dropout,' 'enrolled,' and 'graduate' status at the conclusion of the regular duration of the course.

+# Project notebook
+File `notebook.ipynb` contains the end to end process of building and deploying this project.
+The file is divided into the following subsections:
+1. Libraries
+2. Load the data
+3. Data preparation and cleaning
+4. Exploratory Data Analysis (ETA) and feature importance analysis
+5. Model Training and Parameter Tuning
+6. Model Selection
+7. Deploying the model
+8. Dependency and environment manager
+9. Containerization

 ## Instructions on how to run de project
+The process of contructing this project is portrayed in the notebook.ipynb file.
+This section instructs how to used the deployed solution.
 In order to run this project in your local machine, download the contents of this repository.
 Install docker on your local machine if you don't have it.
 Run `docker run -it --rm -p 9696:9696 midterm-project` on the terminal.
 Once the container is running, open a new terminar window and run `python predict_test.py`